 A-Swift socks are made for both women and men.
 They come in three different sizes with around 25 different styles to choose from!
 These compression socks come below the knee and have comfort padding that help prevent foot injuries and stress.

 Nurses who work long shifts will find that A-Swift compression socks do a good job in helping relieve swelling and discomfort in the feet and legs.
 Most customers who have tried these socks are very happy with the quality and comfort.

 A couple of negative reviews have shared that these socks may be tight for people with larger calves.
 While that might be the case, some factors like how you put on the compression socks can help solve this problem.

 Since these were designed for use by athletes, they work particularly well for nurses as well, since they get the job done and do it the right way the first time around.

 For nurses who work long shifts with very little time to sit, coming home after a long day can be a relief.
 The only problem is that the pain that builds up in the legs and feet during these rough days does not end when a nurse gets home.
 The pain often continues and builds up, which can lead to even more discomfort and circulation issues.

 Compression stockings are a great, natural solution to this problem.
-By wearing these special socks each day, nurses can relieve a lot of the swelling and discomfort that they suffer from on a day-to-day basis.
+By wearing these special socks each day along with the best shoes for nurses, you can relieve a lot of the swelling and discomfort associated with long shifts and all-day standing.
 There are many different types of compression socks available, depending on the level of compression needed and style preferences.